MeetMangrove/playbook/how_to.md

 # How To

+### Start a new project
+When you want to start a new project, you need to:
+- ask for advice from the people who will get impacted by your project.
+- ask for advice from the people who are the most skilled to help you.
+- share publicly about the project you are starting if people want to participate.

 ### Impact existing assets
 Existing assets include: website, bots, branding.
 Ask the advice of the person leading the asset and other members who are expert on the topic about the change you’d like to make.